Didas-git/Nekdis/BENCHRESULTS.md

 # Running the tests

+**Warning:** Be aware that the tests will wipe the entire DB they run on so please be careful and run them on a new docker instance or dev db.

 To run the tests its pretty simples, just clone the repository, build the library using `pnpm run build` and run the benchmarks by doing `pnpm run bench`.

 The benchmark script accept 3 arguments: